Green's function for cut points of chordal SLE attached with boundary arcs: Introduction and Main Result

 We will basically follow the approach in \cite{Two-Green-interior}.
 First suppose $D=\D$, $z_0=0$, $b_1=1$, and $b_2=-1$.
 Let $\gamma_2$ be a time-reversal of $\gamma_1$, which by reversibility of SLE$_\kappa$ (cf.\ \cite{MS3}) is a chordal SLE$_\kappa$ in $\D$ from $a_2$ to $a_1$.
 We then grow $\gamma_1$ and $\gamma_2$ simultaneously respectively from $a_1$ and $a_2$ with random speeds such that at any time $t$ before the first time $T$ that $A_1\cup \eta_1[0,T]$ intersects $A_2\cup \eta_2[0,T]$, Conditions (C1) and (C2) are both satisfied.
 By mapping the remaining domain conformally onto $\D$ with $0,1,-1$ fixed, we obtain a two-dimensional diffusion process $(Z_1(t),Z_2(t))$ taking values in $(0,\pi)^2$.
 We then use orthogonal polynomials to derive the transition density of $(Z_1,Z_2)$, and use it to prove Theorem \ref{Main-thm}.

 This paper can be viewed as the first step of proving the existence of Minkowski content of cut points of SLE.
-For that purpose, following the approach of \cite{LR}, we will also need boundary Green's function and two-point Green's function.
-The boundary Green's function for cut points may be studied using a variation of the two-curve technique as developed in \cite{Two-Green-boundary}.
-We expect that if $\pa D$ is smooth near $b_1$, then there are constants $\alpha_1,\beta_1>0$ depending only on $\kappa$ and a constant $G>0$ depending on $\kappa,D,a_1,a_2,b_1,b_2$ such that as $r\downarrow 0$,
+For that purpose, following the approach of \cite{LR}, we will also need {the ordered two-point Green's function, i.e., for $z_1\ne z_2\in D$, the limit